William H. Wickham

-William Hull Wickham (July 30, 1832 – January 13, 1893) was the 81st Mayor of New York City and anti-Ring Democrat who helped to topple corrupt politician Boss Tweed.
+William Hull Wickham (July 30, 1832 – January 13, 1893) was the 81st Mayor of New York City and an anti-Ring Democrat who helped to topple corrupt politician Boss Tweed.

 Early life

 Wickham was born in Smithtown on Long Island, but was raised in New York.
 He was the son of Daniel H. and Ruth Wickham, who lived at 71 West 11th Street in New York.

 He was a distant cousin of John Wickham, the attorney for Aaron Burr during his trial for treason.
 It was Burr who transformed Tammany into a political machine for the election of 1800.

 Career

 Early in his career, he worked for the Pacific Mail Steamship Company and was a volunteer fireman.
 Wickham joined Mutual Hook and Ladder Company No. 1 in 1850 and served as foreman.
 In 1854, he organized the Baxter Hook and Ladder Company No. 15.
 He was elected Secretary of the New York Fire Department in 1858, Vice President in 1859, and President from 1860 until 1861.